Are you concerned about the security of your WordPress sites? Do you think that WordFence should be part of your WordPress stack?

 Five attempts are not enough to crack your password or bring the site down.

-Also you can add Two Factor Authentication and Recaptcha.
+Also you can add Two Factor Authentication in case your password gets leaked on the internet.

 Firewall Rules